 10 Awesome Festivals to Check Out on Chicago’s Northside This Summer

 Welcome to 2021, where Chicagoans are finally vaccinated and ready to party.
 One of the best parts of a Chicago summer is all the epic outdoor activities that pop up all over the city.
-You will hear residents say that a Chicago summer definitely makes up for a Chicago winter.
+You will hear residents say that living in Chicago during summer definitely makes up for a Chicago winter.

 Now that it’s becoming safe, the best activities are already on the calendar for the upcoming months.
 The north side of the city is blossoming with festivals and other events that feature live music and the scariest thing of the past year – a crowd of people.
 So buy your expensive beer and squeeze through the crowd to the front; there’s a lot to see this summer.

 Something trending last summer in the midst of social distancing was drive-in movies and outdoor spaces where you can keep your distance and still have fun.
 Now that it’s safer, drive-in movies are back again and featuring even cooler events that still promote safety and having fun.

 The Music Box is a historic Chicago landmark theatre that seats about 700 people, and it’s still standing today with its original architecture.
 Their Garden Movie series is running from Friday, May 7th, 2021 to July 1st, 2021, and will occur in their outdoor seating area.
 They plan to play various movies and noted that their space and equipment are enhanced for a better experience than ever.
 Check out their movie schedule here.